cstefanache/cstefanache.github.io/_posts/2016-08-02-gun-db-artificial-knowledge-sharing.md

 - **gun.map(callback)**: Loop over each property in a node, and subscribe to future changes;
 - **gun.val(callback)**: Read a full object without subscribing updates;
 - **gun.not(callback)**: Handle cases where data can’t be found.

+The entire demo was created using [Evolutionary Computation package](https://github.com/cstefanache/evolutionary-computation), [GunDB](http://gun.js.org/enterprise/) and lots of passion.